devsecfranklin/game-server-dontstarvetogether/README.md

 * There is [a new script](saves/gen_mod_override.sh) to generate the `saves/modoverrides.lua` file.
   * It just got tedious recreating it by hand every time we wanted to test a new server side mod.

+## Crontab Entry

+You can cause the gamse server to update itself at a time when you should probably be sleeping.
+Use the `crontab -e` command to add this line to your dst service user crontab:

+`0 4 * * * /usr/games/steamcmd +login anonymous +app_update 343050 validate +quit`

 ## Run Scripts

 These two scripts set up the environment and start the game server.